 Pollution in China

-A recent Chinese government document proposed that about a third of aluminum capacity in the provinces of Shandong, Henan, Hebei and Shanxi should be shut over the winter months.
+According to Reuters, a recent Chinese government document proposed a one-third aluminum capacity shutdown in key smelting regions including: Shandong, Henan, Hebei and Shanxi.
+The shutdowns would occur during the winter months.
 That sparked excitement among aluminum investors.
 These provinces account for over 20% of global aluminum output.

 In addition, late last month the country passed a law that will allow it to impose environmental protection taxes from January 2018, following an outbreak of hazardous smog in northern China where many industrial producers are located.